mmatthews06/Tic-Tac-Toe/README.md

 Most of this code was written way back in 2011, and I have used my time since then on very different projects, but there may be an effort to spruce it up with some Angular or Backbone, and some Bootstrap.

+NOTE: This project has now been updated to use with Django 1.9.x.

 ##Setup and Usage
 1. Install django in the manner described here: https://www.djangoproject.com/download/.
 On my Mac, I ran these commands (see below for how to install virtualenv):
 	```bash